isee4xai/iSeeExplainerLibrary/README.md

 ## Getting Explanations Using External URLs Models

 In some cases, uploading a model file to the server is not desired by the user or simply not possible.
 Some explanation methods provide an alternative, as they only need access to the prediction function of the model.
 The prediction function can be easily wrapped as an HTTP POST method so that the explainers can access the prediction function by making requests to a server administered by the user.
-However, the implementation of the POST method must attain the expected format:
+However, the implementation of the POST method must follow the expected format:

 - **The POST method must receive a parameter named "inputs" and return an array with the predictions**.
 The format of the "inputs" parameter, as well as the output, must be as follows: